fosslight/hub-guide-en/learn/2_fosslight_report.md

       <td style="padding: 12px;">
          • Fill in the OSS Name based on the name specified on the website from which the Open Source was downloaded.<br>
          • Utilize the <a href="../tips/1_common/2_pre_review/">Pre-Review</a> feature to identify the OSS Name through download location information.<br>
-         • If the license text exists but the Open Source name or origin is unclear, fill in the OSS Name with a hyphen ("-").<br>
+         • If the License text exists but the Open Source name or origin is unclear, fill in the OSS Name with a hyphen ("-").<br>
          <div style="margin-left: 20px;">
             – Fill in all other information such as License and Copyright.<br>
-            – This applies only if the license is Permissive.
-For Copyleft licenses like GPL or LGPL, accurately confirm the OSS Name and origin to determine the scope of source code disclosure.
+            – This applies only if the License is Permissive.
+For Copyleft Licenses like GPL or LGPL, accurately confirm the OSS Name and origin to determine the scope of source code disclosure.
          </div>
          • If no Open Source was used, fill in a hyphen ("-") in the OSS Name field.
       </td>